 Students are not required to purchase any additional materials or texts for this course.

-students email finished essays to instructors and receive detailed critiques of those essays.
+In the email format, students email finished essays to instructors and receive detailed critiques of those essays.
 They download an assignment packet at the course's start.

 Prewriting a Narrative